wazuh/wazuh-documentation/source/user-manual/api/getting_started.rst

       }
     }

-Also, sometimes we would like to know what rules are availables with some specific conditions.
-For example, we can show all rules with the **group web**, **PCI DSS 10.6.1** and with the word **failure**.
+It can also be helpful to know what rules are available that match specific criteria.
+For example, we can show all rules with a group of **web**, a PCI tag of **10.6.1**, and containing the word **failures**, which returns only one rule in this case.

 ``curl -u foo:bar -k "https://127.0.0.1:55000/rules?group=web&pci=10.6.1&search=failures&pretty"``